Locations:

 These tender lumps at the vaginal opening may become pus-filled and painful with infection.
 You may notice the pain whether you’re sitting, walking or having sex.

-Endometriosis occurs when tissue similar to that of your uterine lining grows in other areas of your pelvis.
+Endometriosis occurs when tissue similar to that of your uterine lining grows in other areas of your pelvis, abdomen and chest.
 It’s a common cause of pelvic pain and can also lead to vaginal and vulvar pain.

 Not only does this condition cause more painful periods and pain during sex, but it can also cause infertility.
 Other symptoms include: